crisefd/ruby-decorator-example/README.md

 # Ruby Decorator Example

-It uses metaprogramming with refinements to add a validation to list of methods.
+It uses metaprogramming with refinements to add a validation to a list of methods.